 When a version is published, it is live and available to your readership.

 Interactive features that animate based on the reader’s interaction.
 Interactivity can be used to fulfill a number of jobs that a vanilla page-turning PDF file can’t achieve.

 Interactive functions are carried out by modules.
 Modules are added using the interactivity editor and placed on top of the pages.
 When the version is loaded, the reader sees clickable and/or animated areas with which they can interact.

 Styles are pre-configured appearance settings that can be applied to a document.
 Examples of these settings may include toolbar colour, zoom magnification, or background settings.

 Categories that can be associated with a document.
 By default, an account will have no tags in it.
 These must be added as required.
 You can search using the Tags applied to your documents.

 Rules that manage how your document can be accessed by readers.

-Custom toolbar's that you can create to link together a suite of document and sites or aid navigation.
+The custom toolbar's that you can create to link together a suite of documents and sites or aid navigation.